 The Iowa Regents mandatory International CISI insurance will also be collected on the U bill at $1.31 per day, based on the dates of the program.

-Before starting an application for this program, students must meet with their study abroad advisor to discuss their program selection and receive information about supplemental materials that are required for an application.
+Before starting an application for this program, students must meet with the study abroad advisor for this program to discuss their program selection and receive information about supplemental materials that are required for an application.
 Appointments can be set up in person at 1111 UCC or over the phone at 319-335-0353.
-Applications are considered on a rolling basis and early application is advisable.

 After meeting with your study abroad advisor, click the following application link to being the UI online application: link to UI Study Abroad online application.

-Application deadlines are October 20 for the spring semester and March 20 for the fall and academic year programs.
+Application deadlines are October 1 for the spring semester and March 15 for the fall and academic year programs.